gordielachance/bbpress-votes/readme.txt

 = Can I filter the query to sort posts by votes ? =

-Yes, you can sort the posts by score or votes count, using the query variable 'vote_sort'.
+Yes, you can sort the posts by score or votes count, using the query variable 'bbpvote_sort'.
 Allowed values are 'score_desc', 'score_asc', 'count_desc', 'count_asc'.

 Example of a [query](https://codex.wordpress.org/Class_Reference/WP_Query) that will fetch the 5 last topics, ordered by score (desc) :